Team Genius

 We won't sugarcoat it – credit cards with the best airport lounge access don't come cheap.
 Expect to pay between $599 and $799 per year for one of our top cards.

-Luckily, the Scotiabank Passport Visa Infinite Card is a worthwhile option, offering an alternative $150 to the high fees of the other cards on our list.
-It also doesn't charge any foreign exchange fees.
+Luckily, the Scotiabank Passport Visa Infinite+ Card and CIBC Aventura Gold Visa Card are worthwhile options, offering an alternative $150 and $139 to the high fees of the other cards on our list.

 Insurance

-As premium travel credit cards, all of our best cards have extensive travel and purchase insurance coverage, but there are a few differences.
+As premium travel credit cards, all of our best cards for lounge access have extensive travel and purchase insurance coverage, but there are a few differences.

 Here's a look at how big the insurance packages are from our top lounge cards:

-• American Express Platinum Card: 11 types of coverage
+• The Platinum Card: 11 types of coverage

-• TD Aeroplan Visa Infinite Privilege Credit Card: 12 types of coverage
+• TD Aeroplan Visa Infinite Privilege Card: 12 types of coverage

 • CIBC Aeroplan Visa Infinite Privilege Card: 12 types of coverage

 The Aeroplan credit cards tend to give higher coverage limits or offer longer periods of coverage.
-In fact, the CIBC Aeroplan Visa Infinite Privilege Card and Scotiabank Passport Visa Infinite Card are listed as two of Canada's best credit cards for insurance, mainly for these reasons.
+In fact, the CIBC Aeroplan Visa Infinite Privilege Card and Scotiabank Passport Visa Infinite+ Card are listed as 2 of Canada's best credit cards for insurance, mainly for these reasons.

 Perks